Vickyayiya/blockchain/aelf-comparison.md

-## What's aelf's advantages when comparing with pther blockchains
+## What's aelf's advantages when compared with other blockchains

 | Metrics | Ethereum | Polygon | aelf | Avalanche | Solana | Sei |
 |---------------------------------|------------------|-----------------|-----------------|-----------------|-----------------|-----------------|